-Hassle free W1 movers, providing moving services for residence of Mayfair in London and surrounding areas for over a decade.
+Hassle-free W1 movers, providing moving services for residence of Mayfair in London and surrounding areas for over a decade.

 Storage rates from as little as 99p per day.

-If you are planning relocating our Movers in W1 are experience International Removals team they will ensure that every aspect of your move is successful as planned, with rich understanding and knowledge of global shipping, network of trusted local agent that will arrange with you to deliver your goods into your new home
+If you are planning relocating our Movers in W1 are experience International Removals team they will ensure that every aspect of your move is successful as planned, with rich understanding and knowledge of global shipping, a network of a trusted local agent that will arrange with you to deliver your goods into your new home

 How Do I Get Started?

 Every aspect of our process from getting a quote is simple you can use any of the methods listed below and get started today by calling 0800 781 9629 or

 Request A Quote Pre Move Survey Request a Call Back

 Overview of the area W1.

 Mayfair is named after the annual fortnight-long May Fair that took place on the site that is Shepherd Market today (from 1686 until it was banned in that location in 1764).
 Until 1686, the May Fair was held in Haymarket, and after 1764, it moved to Fair Field in Bow because the well-to-do residents of the area felt the fair lowered the tone of the neighbourhood.